Cybersecurity Training Videos: 10 Best Examples for Staying Secure in a Digital World

 Drop us a line below if you want to find out how video can supercharge your training to whole new levels!

-The Federal Trade Commission crafted this simple but effective animated cybersecurity training video to shed light on the risks and threats that target small businesses in particular.
+The Federal Trade Commission crafted this simple but effective animated cyber security awareness video to shed light on the vulnerabilities, risks, and threats that target small businesses in particular, from social engineering scams like phishing to sophisticated ransomware attacks.

-It also offers good advice on how to protect yourself and your business from these threats in practical ways.
+It also offers good advice on how to protect yourself and your business from these threats in practical ways, using sensible risk management.

-While outside threats and hacking attacks are probably what you think of when it comes to cybersecurity, there’s another threat most companies don’t think too much about threats from within.
+While outside threats, scams like phishing, and hacking attacks are probably what you think of when it comes to cybersecurity, there’s another threat that most companies don’t think too much about: threats from within.

 Your employees are only human, and even the most driven and enthusiastic team can get frustrated and stressed out at times.